Tristemps/MIoT-Project/Specification.md

 - **Input**: Regulated voltage from the MPPT.
 - **Output**: Power for the Zolertia Server.

----

 ### **3. Zolertia Server Board**
 - **Role**:
   - The Zolertia Server, powered by the battery management system (BMS), is responsible for collecting voltage and current data from the battery but alos the time.
-The Zolertia Server communicates the data to the Zolertia Client via the **CoAP** protocol over the **6LoWPAN** wireless network.
+The Zolertia Server communicates the data to the Zolertia Border Router via the **CoAP** protocol over the **6LoWPAN** wireless network.
 - **Main Features**:
    - Collects voltage, current and time data from the battery.
    - Provides a wireless interface for communication, compatible with **6LoWPAN**.
    - Ensures lightweight and efficient data exchange using the **CoAP** protocol.
-   - Formats in **json** the collected data for seamless transmission to the Zolertia Client.
+   - Formats in **json** the collected data for seamless transmission to the Zolertia Border Router.

----

-### **4. Zolertia Client Board**
+### **4. Border Router Board**
 - **Role**:
-  - The Zolertia Client, powered via USB from a computer, retrieves voltage, current and time data collected by the Zolertia Server.
+  - The Border router, powered via USB from a computer, retrieves voltage, current and time data collected by the Zolertia Server.
 It communicates with the Zolertia Server using the **CoAP** protocol over the **6LoWPAN** wireless interface to request and gather this information.
 - **Main Features**:
    - Communicates wirelessly with the Zolertia Server.
    - Efficiently retrieves voltage, current and time data using the lightweight **CoAP** protocol.